theforeman/foreman-ansible-modules/README.md

 ### Supported Ansible Versions

-The supported Ansible versions are aligned with currently maintained Ansible versions.
+The supported Ansible versions are aligned with currently maintained Ansible versions that support Collections (2.8+).
 You can find the list of maintained Ansible versions [here](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#release-status).
-Older Ansible versions (Ansible >= 2.3) should work but are not tested.

-As we're using Ansible's [documentation fragment](https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html#documentation-fragments) feature, that was introduced in Ansible 2.8, `ansible-doc` prior to 2.8 won't be able to display the module documentation, but the modules will still run fine with `ansible` and `ansible-playbook`.

 ### Supported Python Versions